What are Learning Theories?

 - Learning through observation of other children during group play

 Play-based learning theory has recently been applied to the area of digital play, where theorists believe that the benefits of traditional play can also be gained through playing on digital devices.

-To take a deep dive into the role of play in child development, read the Helpful Professor’s full guide on the benefits and limitations of play-based learning.
+To take a deep dive into the role of play in child development, read the Helpful Professor’s full guide on the benefits and limitations of play-based approaches.

 Connectivism is a theory that has been proposed for the internet age.
 Considering the internet to be a social mind (also known as a distributed cognition network), each individual can tap into the mind of the internet.
-When connected to the internet, they can use forums, wikis and blog to contribute to the dynamic body of knowledge online, but also take knowledge from it.
+When connected to the internet, they can use forums, wikis and blog to contribute to the dynamic body of knowledge online, but also take new information and new learning away from it.

-By being connected to others around the world via the web (and participating in online knowledge exchanges), we are simultaneously adding knowledge knowledge to our own minds and the social knowledge online.
+By being connected to others around the world via the web (and participating in online knowledge exchanges), we are simultaneously adding new information to our own minds and the social knowledge online.

 17. Psychoanalytic Theory